-Congressman Michael T. McCaul is currently serving his eigth term representing Texas' 10th District in the United States Congress.
+Congressman Michael T. McCaul is currently serving his ninth term representing Texas' 10th District in the United States Congress.
 The 10th Congressional District of Texas stretches from the city of Austin to the Houston suburbs and includes Austin, Bastrop, Colorado, Fayette, Harris, Lee, Travis, Washington and Waller Counties.